 Built in the 1960s, SBMT was used as a container terminal until it was closed operationally in the 1980s.
 For the past 20 years, the site has been used as a tow-pound facility by the New York Police Department.

 Recently, the entire 88-acre facility was reactivated.
-The development of the recycling facility was part of the Mayor’s PlaNYC2030 initiative to address waste management in the City.
-It occupies 11 acres of SBMT and the remaining 77 acres was leased to Axis Group, an import/export firm.
+The development of the recycling facility was part of the Mayor’s PlaNYC2030 initiative to address waste management in the City; it currently occupies 11 acres of SBMT.
 Because of its location, the facility utilizes maritime transportation to bring a portion of the recyclables to the facility.
 Maritime transportation is a sustainable and cost effective way to move freight.
 By utilizing New York's waterways, the new facility will displace 260,000 vehicle miles annually traveled on inner city roadways which has a positive impact on infrastructure maintenance, fuel consumption, congestion, and vehicle emissions.

 The facility includes classroom space where New York schoolchildren will get first-hand experience with the recycling process.
 The Department of Education developed a curriculum where schoolchildren will learn the theory of recycling in class, then see how recycling takes place at the facility.
 One to two classes visit the recycling plant each day.